aonufrei/java-lambda-doc/java-lambdas.md

     n1 = 13;
 ```
-This code will produce compilation error as `n1` is changed after lambda declaration.
-The lambda must be stateless.
+This code will produce a compilation error as `n1` is changed after lambda declaration.
+Lambda must be stateless.
 The compiler will show you the error message, if the way you are using variables in lambda is incorrect.

 ## Predefined Functional Interfaces
-There are a number of predefined interfaces that were introduced to Java 8 and can be used to define lambdas.
+There is a number of predefined interfaces that were introduced to Java 8 and can be used to define lambdas.

 They are:
 * Consumer